 Born in 1966, I grew up in Colorado Springs with my mother Nancy Wood and her several husbands.
 When asked to state my mother’s occupation in preschool, I called her a “typewriter”; she was actually a noted poet, book author, and photographer.
 My father Myron Wood was a camera who focused his prolific lens on Colorado and New Mexico.
 My parents were supportive but distracted, so I was actually raised by a dinosaur named Alice, the subject of my memoir, The Dinosaur’s Daughter.

-In 1984 I left behind Alice, my quarter horse, and my rock collection and boarded People Express airlines to Boston.
+In 1984 I left behind my dinosaur, my quarter horse, and my rock collection and boarded People Express airlines to New England.
 I earned a BA in English literature at Dartmouth College while beating boys at billiards in Meister Brau-scented frat basements.
+I insisted I would never be a writer like Mom: a poet with an alternating current of loving and suicidal, a writer I wanted to emulate but could not follow.
 After college I marketed and sold books and academic tests for Houghton Mifflin in Africa and the Caribbean.
 Frustrated with men discounting my business wiles, I hunted up an MBA from MIT.
 I then managed marketing and product development for digital publishers NewsEdge, FamilyEducation Network, and Sky and Telescope.

-Boston was leafy and Brahmin, but I cried every time the plane took off from Colorado after each of my annual visits.
-In 2002 my husband, two kids, and I moved to Boulder.
+I felt like a stunted wildflower in a plastic pot in New England, so in 2002 my husband, two kids, and I moved to Boulder.
 The kids and I camped in more than 50 different places, unknown hideouts like Tarryall Creek, Purgatory Canyon, and Mt.
 Sherman.
 I founded Hart Business Research in the basement.
-The firm researched and wrote national studies of the fine art and craft materials industry, helping many family and women-owned businesses compete against big corporations.
-I gave keynote addresses and presented business awards at trade shows.
+The firm researched and wrote national studies of the fine art and craft materials industry, helping family and women-owned businesses compete against corporations.
+I still said I wasn’t a writer despite writing 15 publications.

 - English Literature B.A., Dartmouth College, 1988

-- Completed five Denver Lighthouse Writers creative writing workshops, 2014–2018.
+- Completed numerous Denver Lighthouse Writers creative writing workshops, 2014–ongoing.

 - At-large member of The Author’s Guild

 - Trustee of the Nancy Wood Literary Trust.
-Manage licensing and foreign rights for my mother’s 28 books.
+Manage licensing and foreign rights for my mother’s 28 books, including with the Tuttle-Mori Agency in Japan.
 Edited The Selected Poetry of Nancy Wood (not yet published).
 Produce Poem of the Month e-newsletter.

 - Write the Denver Allosaurus page on Facebook, attracting thousands of likes.